guillaumepiot/cotidia-cms-base/cmsbase/docs/install.md

 	reversion_version.object_repr may not be NULL

 The best fix so far is to allow `object_repr` to be NULL in the database table.
-Though, it worth investigating why this is happening in the first place.
+Though, it's worth investigating why this is happening in the first place.